IRS Form 433-A: Instructions & Purpose of this Information Statement

 All individuals must complete the first four sections of Form 433-A, whether they are traditionally employed or self-employed.
 If a husband and wife jointly owe the unpaid taxes, both spouses must complete the form.

 Section 1: Personal Information

 Section 1 requires an individual to provide personal information such as address, social security number, date of birth, and driver’s license number.
-This information advises the IRS of basic contact and identifying information regarding the individual.
+This information advises the IRS of essential contact and identifying information regarding the individual.